SonicOriginalSoftware/utils/README.md

 - ...and probably more to come!

-## Notes

-Overall, we want to keep the names of commands as conventional as possible.

-In keeping with simplicity, oftentimes that means accepting that

-1) muscle-memory is a thing
-1) two-, three-, somtimes five-letter commands are exceedingly easy to remember
-1) two-, three-, somtimes five-letter commands are exceedingly easy to punch into a prompt

 ## What SOSIX Utils is *NOT*

+Overall, we want to keep the names of commands where possible.
+But SOSIX is not trying to be POSIX.
+The primary goal is usability and intuitive behavior.
+No surprises.
+If you type in a command to `rmdir` - its going to remove that directory, no questions or options asked.

+In keeping with simplicity, oftentimes that means accepting that two-, three-, somtimes five-letter commands are exceedingly easy to remember.

 This won't be an attempt at porting all POSIX commands.
 There are over a hundred POSIX-defined standard commands.
 Around 10 of them are used multiple